 - A. General: Cost or use charges for temporary facilities shall be included in the Contract Sum unless otherwise indicated.
 Allow other entities to use temporary services and facilities without cost, including, but not limited to, the following: - 1.
 Owner's construction forces. - 2.
 Occupants of Project. - 3.
 Architect. - 4.
 Testing agencies. - 5.
-Personnel of authorities having jurisdiction. - B. Sewer Service: Owner will pay sewer-service use charges for sewer usage by all entities for construction operations. - C. Water Service: Owner will pay water-service use charges for water usage by all entities for construction operations. - D. Electric Power Service: Owner will pay electric power-service use charges for electricity usage by all entities for construction operations.
+Personnel of authorities having jurisdiction. - B. Sewer Service: Owner will pay sewer-service use charges for sewer usage by all entities for construction operations. - C. Water Service: Owner will pay water-service use charges for water usage by all entities for construction operations.
+This does not include water conveyed by water truck for sitework use. - D. Electric Power Service: Owner will pay electric power-service use charges for electricity usage by all entities for construction operations.

 - A. Standards: Comply with ANSI A10.6, NECA's "Temporary Electrical Facilities," and NFPA 241. - 1.
-Trade Jurisdictions: Assigned responsibilities for installation and operation of temporary utilities are not intended to interfere with trade regulations and union
+Trade Jurisdictions: Assigned responsibilities for installation and operation of temporary utilities are not intended to interfere with trade regulations and union jurisdictions.